Python 3.10 – 3.14 is required to run Cognee.

 - Command Prompt (CMD)

 .env file must be saved in the project root — the same directory from which you run Python.
-Cognee calls load_dotenv() at import time and searches upward from the working directory.Path values on WindowsWhen setting DATA_ROOT_DIRECTORY or SYSTEM_ROOT_DIRECTORY in your .env file, use forward slashes or double backslashes — single backslashes are not valid in .env values:~ home-directory prefix also works and is cross-platform:.env file (optional)If you prefer to set variables directly in your shell session instead of using a file:- PowerShell
+Cognee calls load_dotenv() at import time and searches upward from the working directory.When setting DATA_ROOT_DIRECTORY or SYSTEM_ROOT_DIRECTORY in your .env file, use forward slashes or double backslashes — single backslashes are not valid in .env values:~ home-directory prefix also works and is cross-platform:- PowerShell

 - Command Prompt (CMD)